cambrad3/cambrad3.github.io/index.md

 #### Evaluation of clustering methods

-Since we know the 6 labels of our seasoned players, we evaluated our clustering using Adjusted Rand Index score.
+Since we know the 6 labels of our seasoned players, we evaluated our clustering using Adjusted Rand Index (ARI) score.
 The score values for each clustering technique are the following:

 - K-means:0.29
 - GMM:0.34
 - DBSCAN:0.34
 - Hierarchical:0.40

+The ARI is calculated by the number of pairs of components that are either in the same group or in different groups divided by the total number of pairs of components.
+The maximum value 1 and the minimum value 0.
+A higher value of adjusted ARI means a higher match between two groups.
+The ARI can also measure agreement between two different cluster groups even though they have different indices of clusters.

 While the ARI score does not determine the best clustering algorithm, it gives the similarity value between two clustering indices.
 As indicated in the above table, the clusterings using hierarchical method are the most similar to the original clustering groups.
 The visual comparison between the hierarchical clustering result and the 6 classes of seasoned players allows us to identify two major groups: Cluster 1 (yellow) and Cluster 2 (green).